DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Minor or Major
    - Mechanic: Designate a character that you would like to Boost or Reduce and choose a Skill (or action that would require a Skill such as Attack).
-This character receives an additional `MISSING` (Minor Major) positive or negative modifier to any Draws that involve this Skill.
+This character draws at Upper/Lower Hand (2/3 Minor/Major) checks that involve this Skill.
    - Prerequisites: Role: Support
    - Tags:
 - Name: Lend Readiness